 Some documents on this page need Microsoft Excel or Microsoft Excel Viewer installed on your computer to view or print them.

-View the full list of monitoring sites and the results of the sampling and analysis of Brisbane waterways (Excel - 65kb).
+View the full list of recent monitoring sites and the results:

 Note: following the January 2013 Australia Day weekend wet weather event, Council temporarily expanded the regular program of water quality testing from 31 January 2013 to 28 February 2013 to include weekly testing of 27 sites.
 This extra testing was undertaken to monitor the effects of the severe weather event on water quality.